 -

-The Politics of War: Canada’s Afghan Mission, 2001-14 (Boucher and Nossal, 2017)
+Boucher and Nossal 2017_The Politics of War: Canada’s Afghan Mission, 2001-14

 The macro and micro levels of this system correspond, respectively, to government and society.